mennovanveenendaal/mennovanveenendaal.github.io/_posts/2025/2025-10-01-Practical Windows Forensic Analyst (PWFA) exam.md

 I thoroughly enjoyed the training, scenarios, and exam.
 The investigative process felt like solving puzzles, following trails of evidence, and piecing them together to prove or disprove hypotheses.

 The only improvement I would suggest is to also receive feedback alongside the score.
 Knowing where points were lost would help identify specific gaps and further strengthen skills.
-After reaching out by email, I did receive detailed feedback on both my analysis and my report within 24 hours, which was very helpful.
+After reaching out by email, I did receive very detailed feedback on both my analysis and my report within 24 hours, which was very helpful.

 One small challenge was that the VM provided for the exam ran somewhat slowly when handling large disk images on more complex tasks.
-Looking back, I realize that I did not need to perform those heavier processes, but it was a noticeable limitation during the experience.
+Looking back however, I realize that I did not need to perform those heavier processes.

 ![PWFA](/assets/2025/PWFA/certificate.png)